ZhengQY421/CS-1332-Study-Guide/Study Guide.md

   - Average case is O(n^2)
 - Steps:
   1. Assume the first item is sorted.
-  2. With the next item, compare it with the previous item and swap until it's in the correct position (item before is samller).
+  2. With the next item, compare it with the previous item and swap until it's in the correct position (item before is smaller).
   3. Repeat step 2 until the entire array is traversed.

 ### Selection Sort